 A Gripping Yarn

-Jane Garvey explores the secret world of knitting and, to her surprise, discovers it is a hybrid of revolutionaries, musicians, jailbirds and reality TV.
+Jane Garvey explores the world of knitting - full of rebels, musicians, jailbirds and reality TV.
+From 2014.

 In A Gripping Yarn, Jane Garvey explores the world of knitting.
 It's a lot more exciting and dynamic than the simple 'knit one, purl one' sweater would have you believe!